NEO vs. Google Classroom

 NEO Class catalog

-NEO has a Free plan with a comprehensive set of essential LMS features and a Premium plan for schools that need more powerful functionalities.
+NEO has a Free plan with a comprehensive set of essential LMS features and a Premium plan for schools that need more powerful functionality.
 There are no setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.
 Teacher, faculty and parent accounts are not taken into consideration.

 Google Classroom is free and is available to schools in the USA that are using G Suite for Education and for any user with a Google account, if they are using it individually, and not for creating classes for a school or university.
 However, larger schools or universities that need features such as shared calendars and unlimited cloud storage can opt for G Suite Enterprise for Education at $4 per user user per month for faculty, staff, and students.